 They’ll run from 1030 to 1700 (10.30am – 5pm).

 For a gold coin donation you can travel back in time as you go to your next destination.

 A lot of Sydney is open and buzzing on Australia Day.
 Each year’s Australia Day events are a little different.
 So before you set out, check the official website for what’s on.

 - Sydney Harbour hosts continuous action: ferry races, army flyovers and much more

 - Darling Harbour puts on a full day of entertainment with a family focus

 - Macquarie Street has a classic car show

 - The Rocks offers music, performances and markets

-- Hyde Park stages children’s entertainment – and hosts a citizenship ceremony in the afternoon
+- The Overseas Passenger Terminal has a chill out zone with entertainment all day – and hosts a citizenship ceremony in the afternoon

 Get more Australia Day information here.